AI Book Club

 Co-Intelligence: Living and Working with AI by Ethan Mollick

 I devoured this book.
-It’s a perfect overarching overview into the ethical and practical implications of AI, with a myriad of mental models on how to integrate it into your life.
+It’s a perfect overarching overview into AI in general, lightly touching areas of its history, ethics and practical frameworks and models on how to integrate it into your life.

 I think this book will hold up; it discusses approaches to AI in a more timeless manner that will likely mostly still make sense as AI gets more advanced.